Green-Software-Foundation/scer/Software_Carbon_Efficiency_Rating/SCER for Music Streaming Services.md

 Benchmarking will focus on:

-- **Stream/Watt**: The number of streams or hours of music played per watt of power consumed.
+- **Streams/Watt-hour**: The number of music streams per watt hour.
 - **Data Transfer Efficiency**: Data transmitted in relation to the energy consumed.
 - **User Engagement**: Average listening time per user with energy consumption factored in.